Operation Frankton: Memorials

-The words of Lord Mountbatten, the commander of Combined Operations, are carved into a Purbeck stone at Royal Marines Poole (current headquarters of the SBS): "Of the many brave and dashing raids carried out by the men of Combined Operations Command none was more courageous or imaginative than Operation Frankton".
+The words of Mountbatten, the commander of Combined Operations, are carved into a Purbeck stone at Royal Marines Poole (current headquarters of the Special Boat Service (SBS): "Of the many brave and dashing raids carried out by the men of Combined Operations Command none was more courageous or imaginative than Operation Frankton".

 Mackinnon is commemorated on the Portsmouth Naval Memorial.
 The bravery of the 'Cockleshell Hero' Royal Marine James Conway was honoured with a permanent memorial unveiled on Sunday 10 December 2017 in his home town of Stockport.
+There is a plaque commemorating the 70th anniversary of the operation in Birkenhead, the home of Corporal Albert Laver.

 Laver, Sheard, Mills, Conway, Wallace, Moffatt, and Ewart are commemorated on the Plymouth Naval Memorial.

 In June 2002, the Frankton Trail was opened, a walking path which traces the 100 mi route taken through occupied France, on foot, by Hasler and Sparks.
 The Frankton Souvenir is an Anglo-French organisation, set up to keep alive the story of the raid.
-It plans to develop the trail, and install explanatory plaques at key points.
+It plans to develop the trail, and install explanatory plaques at points.